Lindbergh Receives 2014 Greg Spira Baseball Research Award

 “Greg was an incredibly thoughtful and collaborative writer,” said Woodward, “and it is an honor to be recognized for an award in his name.”
 E-mail Woodward at NoWoodward15@GMail.com

 All three 2014 winners will be invited to serve as judges for the 2015 Spira Award.

-Remembrances, tributes, and other information about Greg Spira can be found on these Web sites:
+Remembrances, tributes, and information about Greg Spira can be found at:

-For more information, please go to www.SpiraAward.org or send a message to Info(AT)SpiraAward.org.
+For more information, please go to www.SpiraAward.org or contact Gary Gillette, Secretary for the Spira Award Committee.